 Text Style: Enter only 1 space between words and sentences.
 Leave 1 blank line between paragraphs.
 Leave 2 blank lines between headings and text.Your Paper Your Way

-As part of the Your Paper Your Way service, you may choose to submit your new manuscript as a single file to be used in the refereeing process.
+As part of the Your Paper Your Way service, at initial submission you may choose to submit your new manuscript as a single file to be used in the refereeing process.
 This can be a PDF file or a Word document, in any format or lay-out that can be used by referees to evaluate your manuscript.
 It should contain high enough quality figures for refereeing.
 If you prefer to do so, you may still provide all or some of the source files at the initial submission.
 Please note that individual figure files larger than 10 MB must be uploaded separately.
 If your paper is accepted, you will you be requested, at the revision stage, to put your paper in the correct format by supplying individual files for the manuscript, tables, figures, etc. and any other items required for the publication of your article.
 To find out more, please read the rest of the Preparation section.

 Submission to this journal proceeds totally online and you will be guided stepwise through the creation and uploading of your files.
 The system automatically converts your files to a single PDF file, which is used in the peer-review process.